ayton-ps/website/content/_index.md

 ## Breakfast club

-Breakfast club costs 20p and starts at 8am.
+Breakfast club starts at 8am, and has a suggested donation of 20p.
 Please make sure you receive messages from the school via email or Xpressions for any updates to the schedule.

 ## School uniform